Coffee Terms Illustrated

 Parchment

 ParchmentParchment Skin is the hull of a coffee cherry seed that surrounds the "coffee bean".
-While the parchment skin is removed from the coffee bean, the silver skin, also called chaff, usually remains until it floats away, burns away, or is otherwise separated during the roasting process.
+The parchment skin is removed from the coffee bean during processing.
+The silver skin usually remains until it floats away, burns away, or is otherwise separated as "chaff" during the roasting process.

 Parchment Coffee